Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 We have a new problem.
 When bitten, cooked chicken fractures.
 It usually has sharp, jagged edges to the pieces and can get stuck into a dog’s gums, the roof of their mouth, embedded in their GI tract such as in the esophagus, stomach, or intestines, and poses a higher risk of GI obstruction or even bowel perforation.
 Bowel perforation is when the walls of the intestine are opened, in this case, possibly because a shard of bone punctured through.

+Large breed dogs are more likely to still pass chewed, cooked bones, or eat them without chewing in the first place, but these are a risk to any dog of any size.
 You do not want to make a dog vomit to bring the bones back up, especially not at home.
 They are a choking hazard, and those sharp shards can cut the esophagus just like they can the intestines.

 Your dog should see a vet in this scenario for further instruction.
-They may elect to risk bringing the bone up, providing supportive care to help the dog pass the bone the normal way, or can even perform a procedure to reach into the stomach with a camera and a grabber tool to snag the bones safely.
+They may elect to risk bringing the bone up, providing supportive care to help the dog pass the bone the normal way, or even perform a procedure to reach into the stomach with a camera and a grabber tool to snag the bones safely.

 4. Your dog eats cooked chicken bones that have been seasoned.